RayHightower/rayhightower.github.octo-broken/source/_posts/2014-08-22-openrov-meets-chicago-lake-michigan.markdown

 simple dip in the lake a voyage?) my OpenROV tether is a mess.
 Time to build a way to manage the tether.

-What an exciting way to learn about Node.js, BeagleBone Black, and the Maker Movement all at once.
+What an exciting way to explore Node.js, BeagleBone Black, and the Maker Movement all at once.